codebrews/healthy-meals/readme.md

 3. Create and use a function that accepts two or more values (parameters), calculates or determines a new value based on those inputs, and returns a new value
     - It's declared in routes/index.js, used in the first router.get to add to the response data then sent to render
 ### Additional Notes:
 There is plenty of placeholder text and elements that are just placed as bootstrap practice.
 Enjoy the Bacon Ipsum and the Guy Fiery theme.
-Alas some of the links and all of the forms are placeholders too, but the recipe names and pics go to the respective recipe detail page.
+Alas, some of the links and all of the forms are placeholders too, but the recipe names and pics go to the respective recipe detail page.
 This is a separate route and api endpoint.